Why Deutsche Bank Can’t Just Shake Off Its Problems

 One of the biggest problems has been its inability to cut costs more quickly than it has lost revenue.
-The investment banking unit, responsible for more than half of the bank’s total revenue, has steadily lost market share to rivals who were quicker to fix balance-sheet and governance weaknesses after the 2008 financial crisis.
+The investment banking unit, responsible for more than half of total revenue, has steadily lost market share to rivals that were quicker to fix balance-sheet and governance weaknesses after the 2008 financial crisis.
 Because the European Central Bank intends to hold interest rates near zero at least through mid-2019, revenue at the bank’s retail unit is likely to stay depressed.
 The situation is made worse by the structure of Deutsche Bank’s home market, where numerous smaller banks keep margins razor-thin.

 3. Why are the bank’s funding costs higher?

 Market perception of the lender’s creditworthiness has fallen in 2018, causing a doubling of the cost to insure against a default on its debt.
 Unlike a similar spike in 2016, when credit investors expressed concern over the bank’s capital levels, the latest rise in funding costs reflects doubts that the bank will show healthy profits anytime soon.
 An ongoing restructuring will hit the bank’s results this year, and achieving longer-term profit targets will be “challenging,” Fitch Ratings said in June, when it revised the bank’s credit rating outlook to negative.